JarGad23/JarGad23/README.md

 Web Developer and Designer
 --------------------------

 I am passionate about creating good web applications that will enrich the internet every day.
 I enjoy spending my time inventing and implementing new designs and functionalities to the projects I come up with.
 I am currently working using React + Typescript more precisely Next Js framework.
-I have been interested in web development for more than two years and have 9 months of professional work experience with it.
+I have been interested in web development for more than two years and have 1 year + of professional work experience with it.
 I am currently creating fullstack applications to work as a software enginner in the future.
 I encourage you to take a look at my recent projects, and if you are interested, contact me and build something great.

 *   🌍  I'm based in Katowice Poland
 *   🖥️  See my portfolio at [My Portfolio](http://personal-portfolio-nine-orpin.vercel.app)